 Jason “Doc” Parsons was born in Chicago, IL.
 Before joining the military he spent ten years in the global derivative markets.
 Ending his career as Director of Institutional Sales for a Chicago brokerage firm, in June 2005 he joined the Army as a Combat Medic; by November he deployed to Ar Ramadi, Iraq with the 54th Engineer Battalion.
-In 2009 he was medically discharged (Honorable) and now he divides his time between working on the project and working with other veteran and military focused organizations.
-Doc is the Founder and Chief Executive Officer and is a full voting and majority board member.
+In 2009 he was medically discharged (Honorable) and now he divides his time between working on the project, working with other veteran and military focused organizations as well as attending school to pursuing a law degree.
+Doc is the Founder and Chief Executive Officer and is the board president of the Graffiti of War Foundation.

 Stephen W. Tenner was born and raised just north of New York city.
 Stephen is an American actor, vocalist and former law enforcement officer.
 He is known for his role as Detective James Kelly in The Discovery ID Show I Am Homicide and has had recurring roles on world famous programs to include NBC's Law & Order: Special Victims Unit.
 Stephen joined the Graffiti of War Project officially in the fall of 2015 and is currently the Executive Vice President of Operations and a full voting member of the board.